 A number of statutes exist to make company directors responsible, negligent failure to prevent, or neglect can mean there is no requirement for knowledge, merely the failure for the individual to act.

 4) The company will protect me against any legal disputes or regulatory investigations whilst acting as a director.

 As a company directors, you may have an indemnification agreement in place (most company directors don’t), however have you considered what would happen if: 1) the company was unable to fund your defence; 2) your interests and the company’s interests were not aligned; or 3) you left the company and were held accountable for historic actions?

 5) Only public companies purchase D&O Insurance because they’re exposed to litigation and regulatory investigations.

 The largest single cause of D&O insurance claims is insolvency, therefore SMEs that are financially unstable have a higher than average exposure to claims.
 Whereas, a regulators decision to undertake an investigation or issue a fine will be governed by your compliance, no matter your size.

-6) Health and safety matters are the responsibility of the company rather than of individual directors or managers.
+6) Health and safety matters are the responsibility of the company rather than of individual company directors or managers.

 If a company commits a health and safety offence with the knowledge of a person with significant control, or the offence is attributable to their neglect, they can be prosecuted individually under the Health and Safety at Work Act

-Originally posted by Get Indemnity
+Company Directors Risks posted by Get Indemnity

 This guide is for information purposes and based on sources we believe are reliable, the general risk management and insurance information is not intended to be taken as advice with respect to any individual circumstance and cannot be relied upon as such.